Written by Ichiro Irie

-Published in The Fall Of The Good Taste
+and published in The Fall of the Good Taste

 As I have been revising E. S. Mayorga’s work and reviewing the available literature regarding it, I came by a statement in his earlier writings explaining his impulse to create and experience work that may be considered “evil” and “agonizing”.
 The artist refers to Edgar Allan Poe who writes, “It is a radical impulse, primitive and elemental.”
 Mayorga, in reference to his own work declares: “The impulse has been given a form, the form has been planned out, and the plan has been executed with complete consciousness.”